-It is estimated that about 2.4 billion people worldwide cook using open fires or inefficient stoves fueled by kerosene, biomass and coal which generate harmful household air pollution.
+It is estimated that about 2.4 billion people worldwide, a third of the global population, cook using open fires or inefficient stoves fueled by kerosene, biomass and coal which generate harmful household air pollution.

-rely on polluting cooking methods
+unhealthy and polluting cooking methods

 financing companies that offer next-generation, distributed cooking energy solutions to the mass market in sub-Saharan Africa.

 - Deploy debt and equity/quasi-equity to companies throughout the clean cooking sector

-- Integrated biofuel/LPG fuel and stove distributors
+- Biofuel/LPG fuel and stove distributors

 - Prefabricated biogas system companies